-Our ‘Stop Bedwetting’ programme is as little as four weeks long and offers a step by step process to help your child wake in a dry bed by the end of it.
+Our ‘Stop Bedwetting’ programme is as little as six weeks long and offers a step by step process to help your child wake in a dry bed by the end of it.
 We use bedwetting alarms as training aids for our programme.

 How do bedwetting alarms stop bedwetting?

 Through a learning process called conditioning, the alarm teaches the child’s subconscious reflex system in the brain to become aware that the bladder is full and they should wake up and go to the toilet, or hold on for the night whilst asleep by contracting the sphincter muscle.
 Conditioning is learning to react to a feeling without thinking.
 Practitioners across New Zealand have used this bedwetting treatment for many years due to its high level of success.
 It is important that the child is motivated, fully understands the process and has the support of their family.